-Falafel is often deep fried but this version of the classic chickpea recipe is much healthier and still tastes great.
-The falafel pieces are shaped into small disks then shallow fried and can be served with a variety of accompaniments such as pitta bread, burger buns, salad, vegetables and hummous.
-I served my falafel with griddled vegetable/prawn skewers, pitta bread, cucumber and tzatziki; super healthy and very summery.
+Falafel is often deep fried but this version of the classic chickpea recipe is shallow fried and still tastes great.
+The falafel can be served with a variety of accompaniments such as pitta bread, burger buns, salad, vegetables and hummous.
+I served it with griddled vegetable/prawn skewers, pitta bread, cucumber and tzatziki.

 - 1 can chickpeas